Reading Artillerists: Mexican–American War

 The day after Christmas in 1846, ninety Reading Artillerists headed off for what would be one of this militia unit's most challenging and dangerous duty assignments.
 Mustering in for federal service at Pittsburgh on January 5, 1847, they formed Company A of the 2nd Pennsylvania Infantry.
 Their officers included Captain Thomas S. Leoser, First Lieutenant William Wunder, and Second Lieutenants Levi P. Knerr and H. A. M. Filbert.

 Transported by boat to New Orleans, Louisiana, they were stationed initially on the Island of Lobos in Mexico.
 Attached to the command of General Winfield Scott during the Mexican War, the Artillersts then engaged with their fellow 2nd Pennsylvania infantrymen in the Siege of Veracruz from March 9 to 29, fought in the Battle of Cerro Gordo on April 18, garrisoned Jalapa from May through mid-June, skirmished at the Pass of Latoeya June 20, and were also present at Contreras, Cherubusco, Perote, Puebla, and Tepeyahualco, as well as the Battle of Chapultepec.
 They were also on hand for action at the Gate of Belen and Citadel on September 13 and at the city of Mexico from September 14 to 15, 1847.

 According to a 1915 Reading Times recap of the Artillerists' service during the war, "Col. John W. Geary in his report to General Winfield Scott after the taking of the city of Mexico stated that the Reading artillerists allowed no one to surpass them in the performance of duty and in crossing from Garita to the breast work of the citadel acted with great coolness in exposed positions."
+Thirty-nine casualties were incurred by the Reading Artillerists in Mexico.